rotanov/fefu-mmorpg-protocol/README.md

 which is already there gets automatically unequipped and takes of the item being equipped.

-When equipping a weapon of subtype `polearm` or `bow` while wielding a `shield` — shield MUST be unequipped automatically.
+When equipping a `weapon` of subtype `two-handed` or `bow` while wielding a `shield` in other hand — shield MUST be unequipped automatically.

+When equipping a `weapon` of subtype other than `bow` if there were `arrows` in `ammo` slot it MUST be unequipped automatically.

 ### Request